yxLOL/yxLOL.github.io/_posts/2023-11-02-in-this-life.md

 I did not open this document just to complain about relaitonship problems (especially when I know my boyfriend will eventually read it, and he's a professional overthinker).
 That's just senseless.
 I started to write it so that I can capture my thoughts, especially things I struggled with.
 Each time I opened it, I editted what I wrote before (getting rid of things I have addressed).
 Then it feels impossible to finish, since if I already know my concern, I would just solve it.
 I finally gave up on the idea of compile a list of things that perfectly capture the time-being, and so these are just some fragments of time.

 Being with him gives me a lot of moment that I am in sync with my actual age emotionally.
-On this journey I traveled through time, and we met in a beautiful afternoon in July, when neither of us knew that we would be in love despite all of the doubts.
+Sometimes I delve back to my memory, and it feels like time travel.
+Many times I returend to that beautiful but exhausting afternoon in July, when neither of us knew that we would be in love despite all of the doubts.

-I think most of the "questions" comes down to the fact that we should probably just enjoy the current moment, but we clearly want more than that (that's an understatement).
-We also don't know what we want.
+Most of the "questions" come down to the fact that we know all we can do is enjoying the moment, but we are clearly seeking something more (that's an understatement).

+And so Nena wrote,

-> Ich geh mit dir wohin du willst
+> *Ich geh mit dir wohin du willst*
-Auch bis ans Ende dieser Welt
+*Auch bis ans Ende dieser Welt*
-Am Meer, am Strand wo Sonne scheint
+*Am Meer, am Strand wo Sonne scheint*
-Will ich mit dir alleine sein
+*Will ich mit dir alleine sein*